pivotal/docs-tap/install-general.md

 ## Install the Tanzu CLI Plugins

-After you have installed the tanzu core executable, you must install package, imagepullsecret, apps and app-accelerator CLI plugins.
+After you have installed the Tanzu core executable, you must install the package, imagepullsecret, apps, and app-accelerator CLI plugins.

-1. Navigate to the tanzu folder that contains the cli folder.
+1. Navigate to the Tanzu folder that contains the cli folder.

 2. Run the following command from the tanzu directory to install all the plugins for this release.
     ```